-He's of an uncertain age, but not old, and very fit.
-Two years on he's now settled, if a bit feisty, and is almost a proper - if not very loving ("Where's me dinner?") - cat.
-He's a chap who knows what he wants and he wants it now...
-He'll put up with about thirty seconds fuss.
+He was of an uncertain age, but not old, and very fit.
+After a while he settled in, if a bit feisty, and was almost a proper - if not very loving ("Where's me dinner?") - cat.
+He was a chap who knew what he wanted and he wanted it now...
+He'd put up with about thirty seconds fuss.
 Tops.
+He became poorly at the end of February 2018 and didn't recover from an operation to deal with his blocked urethra.
+The nice lady vet put him out of his agony on the 2nd March.

 Poppy (1997-2015) joined the family, on a trial basis in the autumn of 2001 (born 27 April 1997).
 She later adopted us.
 She didn't get on very well with Otis (see below), and they warily avoided each other, indulging in occasional hissing bouts.
 There were few fights though (that we know of!).
 Poppy was a lap cat, when it suited her, and spent most of the time lying on something comfortable.
 Usually on the back of an armchair, next to me on the sofa or, since Otis's death, sprawled across the family bed.
 Once the sole survivor, she was the Queen of the Hill she always wanted to be.